lmarz/animated_obj/README.md

 # the joints.
 The first one is the root joint with index 0 and is referenced in vj 0
 jp -1
 jp 0

+# Now follows the idle animation
+a idle

 # the animation.
 Move joint 1 to (1.0, 1.0, 1.0) and then to (-2.0, -2.0, -2.0)
 ap 0 1 1.0 1.0 1.0